Greasy pole: United Kingdom

 In the United Kingdom, contests to climb a greasy pole were held at numerous fairs including the Crab Fair in Egremont, Cumbria, where the contest continues to this day, alongside the annual Gurning World Championships.
 The prize for climbing the 30 ft pole was originally a hat but from 1852 became a side of mutton, which if there are no winners is cut up and distributed to the poor.
 In 2004, the greasy pole was discontinued as an event at Egremont Crab Fair, due to high insurance cover costs should a participant fall from the pole.
 As of 19 January 2008 Egremont is home to a new greasy pole: a 30 ft sculpture by Turner Prize winning artist Jeremy Deller and collaborator Alan Kane.
 This is the team's first piece of public art and marks the re-introduction of the Greasy Pole as a crab fair event.

 A slight variation is provided at the annual Seaview Regatta on the Isle of Wight.
 Here the greasy pole is horizontal over the sea and competitors walk along it; the one who walks the furthest before falling into the sea is the winner.

 Blakeney in North Norfolk also has a horizontal pole over water that is erected each year for the Blakeney regatta.
 The event dates back to 1873 and the prize for winning in the early days was a hog.
 The object is to reach the end by walking along the heavily greased pole, although in recent years sliding has become the preferred method.
 Blakeney regatta also includes sailing, swimming, and tug of war across the creek.

+In July 2024 Grace Thompson of Blakeney became the first female ever to reach the end of the pole.